Cryptozoology

 Age 15: I do crunches in the bottom bunk.
 Eat less.
 Smell better.
 I want clothes we can’t afford, so I steal them.

 Age 16: I take off my stolen clothes for a boy who takes his stolen clothes off, too.
-I adore his bottom lip, his white teeth, his deltoids.
-Adults hate how excited we are to touch each other, so they pile their shame onto us.
+I adore his bottom lip, his white teeth, his delts.
+Adults hate how excited we are to touch, so they pile their shame on us.
 We ignore it, fumbling our way into pleasure.

 Age 18: I’m sick to death of my mill town.
 I drink Tanqueray and eat hallucinogens.
 I write “Pink Floyd changed my life” on the back of a tee even though I can’t name a single member of the band.